Sunday, 11 June 2006

 Wednesday, 17 May 2006

-We need sane persons in India.
+We need some sane persons in India.
 Very badly.
-It seems we are running out of them.
+Unfortunately, it seems we are running out of them.

 Now Aamir Khan is warned, how dare he speak about Narmada Bachao or against Narendra Modi?
 They will not let his Fanaa to be released in Gujarat, they say.
 Show him the Hindu might?

 The Sikhs have done it too.
-Jo Bole so Nihaal is a caricature.
+Jo Bole so Nihaal is a caricature, they say.
 The child in Kuch Kuch Hota Hai is a caricature.
 How dare they?
+Let's teach them a lesson they shout.

-So we are going for a taliban rule in India.
-Only insecure louts will decide what we can read, see or think?
+So we are going for a Taliban rule in India and only insecure louts will decide what we can read, see or think?
 I am not saying that we have to be agree with everyone but you can disagree on something and still be civil?
 Amartaya Sen talks about the ancient traditions of dissent and criticism inherent in Hinduism and in Indian culture in his book "The Argumentative Indian".
 Yet, those traditions are being corrupted everyday and we are prisoners of fire-wielding hardliners, who have decided that we Indians are not mature enough, we need censorship, and that they will decide for us.

-If a country (Italy) that hosts the Vatican itself, can show De Vinci code, it seems strange that India has to worry about the feelings of few sensitive Christians who do not like it!
+If a country (Italy) that hosts the Vatican itself, can show the film, De Vinci code, it seems strange that India has to worry about the feelings of few sensitive Christians who do not like it and decide to get offended by it!

 Friday, 28 April 2006